On most newer engines the water pump timing belt, is what ensures the coolant, keeps moving through your engine.

-But, because the water pump and timing belt work together; the usual recommendation is to replace both at the same time.
+But, because the water pump timing belt works together, the usual recommendation is to replace both at the same time.

-While there will be some variance depending on the make and model of your vehicle; most timing belts last between sixty- to ninety-thousand miles; for the most part, you can expect your water pump to last this long as well, barring any unfortunate issues.
+So, there will be some variance, depending on the make and model of your vehicle.
+Consequently, most timing belts last between, sixty- to ninety-thousand miles, for the most part.
+So, you can expect your water pump to last this long as well, barring any unfortunate issues.

-Remember – this is a guideline only; so the process of replacing the water pump and timing belt may differ in your vehicle.
-Consult a professional mechanic if you’re in doubt; and only carry out the work if you’re confident with working with engines.
+Remember – this is a guideline only.
+Consequently, the process of replacing the water pump and timing belt, may differ in your vehicle.
+So, consult a professional mechanic, if you’re in doubt.
+And, only carry out the work, if you’re confident with working with engines.

 Basic Water Pump And Timing Belt Replacement

 Today, there are choices to be able to purchase complete timing belt kits.
 Most of the time, you will get all the parts to do the job, including all the gaskets and seals.

 A decision to change the belt now, but not to replace the water pump, is a bad decision.
 It’s essential to check the vehicle manufacturer’s recommendations, before attempting to replace any water pump.
 Each engine design, is likely to have its own belt drive system configuration, so observe any specific instructions.